IndigoUnited/spoonjs-www/doc/ApiReference/controller.md

 `protected property` *_states*

 An object where keys are states and values the functions to run for that state.
+The values can be actual inline functions or strings that will be mapped to the instance functions.

 ```js
 _states: {